Complaint Process

 - Reprimand the respondent

-- Suspend the license of a respondent or their ability to obtain a license
+- Suspend the license or their ability to obtain a license

 - Impose conditions or restrictions on the respondent’s license

-5.6 Forward the complaint to the Professional Conduct Committee if the complaint cannot be resolved at the level of the Complaints Committee and a formal hearing is required.
+5.6 Forward the complaint to the Professional Conduct Committee if the complaint cannot be resolved by the Complaints Committee and a formal hearing is required.

-A professional conduct hearing works much like a trial, with sworn testimony and legal submissions by a prosecutor acting on behalf of the College, and a lawyer representing the respondent.
-If the complaint is sent to the Professional Conduct Committee for a hearing, you are at that point no longer the complainant.
-The College becomes the formal complainant and charges are filed against the respondent; although you may be called as a witness at the hearing, and any of the evidence you provided to the Complaints Committee may be used by the College in presenting its case.
+A professional conduct hearing works much like a trial.
+There is sworn testimony and legal submissions by a prosecutor acting on behalf of the College.
+There may be a lawyer representing the respondent.
+If the complaint goes to the Professional Conduct Committee for a hearing, the College becomes known as the complainant.
+Charges are filed against the respondent.
+The person who initially made the complaint may be called to be a witness at the hearing.
+Any of the evidence provided to the Complaints Committee may be used by the College in presenting its case.

-Note: The College is not legally authorized to determine or provide a financial settlement.
-The College’s jurisdiction covers only remedies associated with the registration and licensing of Counselling Therapists.
-If you seek financial compensation from a counselling therapist, you should obtain qualified legal advice.
-This can be done at any point before, during or after the complaint has been reviewed by the College.
+The College is not authorized to determine or provide a financial settlement.
+The College’s jurisdiction only covers remedies associated with the registration and licensing of counselling therapists.
+If a complainant seeks financial compensation from a counselling therapist, they should get legal advice.
+This can be done before, during or after the complaint has been reviewed by the College.

-6. Both you and the respondent will receive a written NOTICE OF DECISION outlining in detail the findings of the Complaints Committee and any action taken against the Counselling Therapist.
+6. The complainant and respondent will receive a written NOTICE OF DECISION.
+This outlines the Committee’s findings and any action taken against the counselling therapist.

-Note: It is important to be aware that there is no standard time-frame within which a complaint is typically resolved.
-While the College attempts to resolve each complaint in a timely fashion, the time it takes to conduct a fair and thorough investigation varies with the complexity of the case.
+There is no standard time-frame within which a complaint is resolved.
+The time to conduct a fair and thorough investigation varies with the complexity of the case.
 A complaint that involves serious professional conduct issues may require a year or more to complete.
-Furthermore, complaints are prioritized by the risk to the public posed by the behaviour alleged in the complaint, not on when they are received by the College.
-The College will keep you informed at each step of the process and you are always welcome to contact the Executive Director & Registrar for updates or to have your questions answered.
+Complaints are prioritized by the risk to the public posed by the behaviour alleged in the complaint.
+Complaints are not prioritized based on date of receipt.
+The College will keep the complainant and respondent informed throughout the process.